 Just in time to spark your European summer wanderlust, Sydney's epic and enormous annual Greek food and culture festival is on the return.

-Also known as honey balls or Greek doughnuts, these deep-fried, bite-sized puffs of perfection are soaked in honey syrup and dusted with cinnamon and yes, you’ll want to eat handfuls of them.
+Also known as honey balls or Greek doughnuts, these deep-fried, bite-sized puffs of perfection are soaked in honey syrup and dusted with cinnamon and yes—you’ll want to eat handfuls of them.

-What: Greek Festival of Sydney
+What: Greek Summer Festival

 Image credit: Rolleiflextlr, Greek Festival of Sydney